Monday, February 22, 2010

 B: The only slightly clever or interesting thing about these lyrics is trying to pinpoint which of the protagonists is the eponymous step out of time.

-A: Michael Ball’s clearly a talented artist and there’s little about the music here you can have a shot at – it’s very together.
-For me though it’s outdated even for 1992 and little more than an attempt to do a Johnny Logan.
+with a great ending yet it does next to nothing for me.
+It seems outdated even for 1992, and little more than an attempt to do a Johnny Logan.
 So I guess they came as close as they could in the circumstances.
-Does little or nothing for me.
-Good ending.

 V: Mr Ball’s mastery of the cameras is positively Swedish.
 His performance is consummate, but it reads all over his face and is something of a turn-off.
 I like the little swivelling-hips thing he does though.